kdorff/sfpg/readme.txt

 ____________________________________________________________
 define('ADMIN', FALSE);

-** WARNING ** SETTING THIS OPTION TO ANYTHING OTHER THAN FALSE WILL ALLOW USERS TO DELETE, RENAME, MOVE and CREATE DIRECTORIES, IMAGES AND FILES IN THE GALLERY_ROOT **
+** WARNING ** SETTING THIS OPTION TO ANYTHING OTHER THAN FALSE WILL ALLOW USERS TO UPLOAD, DELETE, RENAME, MOVE and CREATE DIRECTORIES, IMAGES AND FILES IN THE GALLERY_ROOT **

-Set to FALSE to remove and disable the administrator functions.
+Set to FALSE to disable the administrator functions.
 Set to TRUE to allow users to access the administrator menu, where the following options are available:
+ 1. Upload of files to the gallery.
- 1. Rename, move, and delete images and files.
+ 2. Rename, move, and delete images and files.
- 2. Rename, move, delete and create directories.
+ 3. Rename, move, delete and create directories.
- 3. Create, edit and remove descriptions for directories, images and files.
+ 4. Create, edit and remove descriptions for directories, images and files.
- 4. Create, edit and remove PayPal selling information for images.
+ 5. Create, edit and remove PayPal selling information for images.

 IMPORTANT: Do not put the gallery unprotected on a public server with this setting enabled.
 IMPORTANT: Make sure that only administrators have access to the gallery, when this option is enabled (set to TRUE).